BarrettFrost/Website/README.txt

 For instance, The rectangle text "Nature's Beast" foreground was merged with the circle background.
 Then the overlapping "union" area behind the text was removed.
 Lastly, the shark image was converted to a vector graphic from a png.

-Server: C
+Server: B

-At the moment I have only created a server with express.js and it runs and connects to the database.
+The server implemented using the express.js framework.
+When the app runs the server listens on port 8080.
+The server uses https with certificates to secure connections from a web server to a browser.
+The databases is connected to the server and when the server recieve a request middleware is used to query the sql database and then sends back json containing the animal data.
+URL validation has been implemented using middleware, so when // is used in the URL and error will be thrown.
+Also when a user specifys a class, the class section of the URL has to contain only alphabet characters.

-Database: C
+Database: B

-The database is SQLite and I have only created a table and inserted some data for instance the length of animal and URL of the PNG.
-I have some ideas for callbacks and using WHERE and maybe an INNER JOIN.
-Like grouping all the reptiles and mammals together in a query.
+The database is made with SQLite, there is only one table containing all the data on each animal.
+The animal data includes information such as name, length and URL of the PNG.
+The SQL queries are SELECTs which sends the informtion to the server.
+In one of the SELECT queries a user specifies a class and a WHERE is used to obtain animals of the specified class eg reptile.
+The callback functions use the data to make the buttons, display the details of the animals and place images.
+There is a script to delete the database and another script to create the database.

 Dynamic pages: A